Automatic writing: History

-Early history

-Spirit writing, later called Fuji (扶乩/扶箕), has a long tradition in China, where messages from various deities and spirits were received by mediums since the Song dynasty.
+Spirit writing, later called fuji (扶乩/扶箕), has a long tradition in China, where messages from various deities and spirits were received by mediums since the Song dynasty.
 In the 19th century, messages received through spirit writing led to the foundation of several Chinese salvationist religions.
 The spread of Chinese cultural techniques, such as printing and painting, introduced the influence of "spirit writing", practised by Japanese Zen Ōbaku monks, who were said to communicate with an ancient Taoist sage credited with creating the kung fu system.

+13th-century Spanish Kabbalists engaged in automatic writing, which may have been the method that produced the Zohar.
+Joseph Karo (1488-1575)'s angelic mentor supposedly communicated via automatic writing on at least one occasion, dictating laws of Kiddush levana.

-In the West, an early example of the practice is the 16th-century Enochian language, allegedly dictated to John Dee and Edward Kelley by Enochian angels and integral to the practice of Enochian magic.
+Another early Western example of the practice is the 16th-century Enochian language, allegedly dictated to John Dee and Edward Kelley by Enochian angels and integral to the practice of Enochian magic.
 The language is said to be extremely detailed and complex in its grammar and rules.
 Dee also claimed that the Enochian instruction included information regarding the elixir of life in the ruins of Glastonbury Abbey.
+Some scholars understand descriptions of Joseph Smith's process writing the Book of Mormon as a case of automatic writing.